ardanlabs/smartcontract/app/bank/proxy/README.md

 The make commands below are to be run from the repository root.
 They will assume you have already followed the [repository instructions](../../../README.md) to install the appropriate tooling and run a local geth instance.
+This also assumes you have run `make geth-deposit` to load the geth accounts with Eth.

 ## Building the Bank Proxy and APIs